cloudflare/cloudflare-docs/content/api-shield/security/volumetric-abuse-detection.md

 Volumetric Abuse Detection analyzes your API’s individual session traffic statistics to recommend per-endpoint, per-session rate limits.

-This feature currently requires a [session identifier](/api-shield/get-started/#set-up-session-identifiers), like an authorization token available as a request header or cookie.
+Volumetric Abuse Detection currently requires a [session identifier](/api-shield/get-started/#set-up-session-identifiers), like an authorization token available as a request header or cookie.

-After adding a session identifier, allow 24 hours for rate limit recommendations to appear on endpoints in **Endpoint Management** in the Cloudflare dashboard.
+After adding a session identifier, allow 24 hours for rate limit recommendations to appear on endpoints in **Security** > **API Shield** > **Endpoint Management** on the Cloudflare dashboard.
 Recommendations will continue to update if your traffic pattern changes

 ### Observe rate limits